uc-cdis/gen3.org/gen3/docs/gen3-resources/operator-guide/helm/helm-deploy-example.md

 Deploy Gen3 using your values.yaml with the command below.

 * Where `dev` is what we’re calling our release
-* `gen3/gen3` means the chart we’re deploying is `gen3` (after slash) from the helm repo called `gen3` (before slash).
+* `gen3/gen3` means the chart we’re deploying is `gen3` (after slash) from the helm repo called `gen3` (before slash)
+* If you have no Gen3 values.yaml, remove the `-f values.yaml` part
-* If the values.yaml is named differently, update the name.
+* If the values.yaml is named differently, update the name
-* If the values.yaml is located somewhere other than the directory you are in for your terminal, change directories to where the values.yaml is before running the command, or else include the path to the values.yaml from the current directory.
+* If the values.yaml is located somewhere other than the directory you are in for your terminal, change directories to where the values.yaml is before running the command, or else include the path to the values.yaml from the current directory

 ```
 helm upgrade --install dev gen3/gen3 -f values.yaml